Why these famous films were banned around the globe

 I Spit on Your Grave

-Graphic, disturbing, and brimming with sadistic violence, rape-revenge cult classic "I Spit on Your Grave" stars the Irish-American granddaughter of Hollywood icon Buster Keaton.
+Graphic, disturbing, and brimming with sadistic violence, sexual assault revenge cult classic "I Spit on Your Grave" stars the Irish-American granddaughter of Hollywood icon Buster Keaton.
 However, family legacy and national heritage were not enough to win over the censors in Ireland.
-Not only did Ireland ban the original 1978 theatrical version, but when an update was re-released in 2010, the country banned that as well.
+Not only did Ireland ban the original 1978 theatrical version, but the 2010 DVD release, as well.